 - Give an Hour volunteers offer their services to those in-need and their families.

 - Since 2005, we have focused on providing free mental health care to those who serve, our veterans, and their loved ones.

 - In 2016, we began expanding our efforts to address the mental health needs of other populations.
-These populations currently include: Survivors of Human Trafficking and groups being served through an initiative with the New Hampshire Psychological Association.
+This full list of those populations can be found here: https://giveanhour.org/get-help/.

 - As our nation faces devastating natural disasters and tragedies such as mass shootings or bombings, there is a critical need to provide help and hope to those who are suffering.
 Click here for the full list of groups we are serving.

 - In-person Counseling: We recognize that in-person support is the standard within the mental health community.
 However, we also recognize this may not be feasible for everyone.

 - Video Counseling: We encourage the use of HIPAA-compliant platforms when an individual is unable to meet in-person with a provider.